 - Telecommunications administrators are responsible for maintaining equipment and networks that provide data and voice communication systems, such as telephone, video conferencing, computer, and voicemail systems.

-External attacks on sysadmin credentials
+External cyber attacks

 - Keylogging malware

 Keylogging malware captures users’ keystrokes, thereby acquiring logins and passwords.
 The information is then sent to an attacker.
 This malware can be intentionally installed on a machine by a malicious insider or by an outside attacker.
 Common techniques for installing keylogging malware include drive-by downloads, infected USB devices, and watering hole attacks.

 Even the most sophisticated firewall can be useless when social engineering comes in.
 Cybercriminals can email their victims on behalf of a trusted source and trick the recipients into compromising important data or account credentials.
 A phishing email may also contain a malicious file.
 While looking like a regular document, an attachment may have a virus that will infect the system if opened.

 - Hacked user databases